AdobeDocs/campaign.en/help/automation/workflow/data-loading-file.md

 >[!CAUTION]
 >
 >Only "flat" structure files are supported (e.g. CSV, TXT, etc.).
 Using the XML format is not recommended.
+With the client console, you can load files up to a maximum size of 150MB.
+In the Web User Interface, the Load file activity has a limit of 50MB.
+[Learn more](https://experienceleague.adobe.com/docs/campaign-web/v8/wf/design-workflows/load-file.html){target="_blank"}

 ![](assets/s_advuser_wf_etl_file.png)